O'Mahony History, Family Crest & Coats of Arms

 O'Mahony Settlers in United States in the 20th Century

-- Daniel O'Mahony, aged 19, who emigrated to the United States from Ballinishey, in 1906
+- Daniel O'Mahony, aged 19, who immigrated to the United States from Ballinishey, in 1906

 - Annie O'Mahony, aged 27, who landed in America from Killarney, Ireland, in 1908

-- Hannah O'Mahony, aged 19, who emigrated to the United States from Abbeyfeale, Ireland, in 1908
+- Hannah O'Mahony, aged 19, who immigrated to the United States from Abbeyfeale, Ireland, in 1908

 - Edward O'Mahony, aged 20, who landed in America from Castleisland, Ireland, in 1910